 Every newly elected Bureau shall draft an Action Plan for the whole mandate within the next two (2) months after its election.
-This Plan of Action will be sent to the member organisations no later than these two (2) months after the General Assembly.
+The Plan will specify which Bureau member is responsible for which tasks and objectives.
+The Action Plan will then be submitted to the AC for consultation.
+The AC will give feedback on the Action Plan to the Bureau, including in a meeting as per article 5.3.5.
+After this, a revised version will be sent to the member organisations, no later than two (2) months after the Bureau's election.
 The Action Plan will be adopted at the first General Assembly after the General Assembly in which the Bureau is elected.